Kristian Lindbom

-Kristian Lindbom (born 18 September 1989) is an Australian racing car driver from Sydney, Australia.
+Kristian Arthur Guy Lindbom (born 18 September 1989) is an Australian former racing car driver from Sydney, Australia.
 He now lives in Melbourne, Australia.
-Lindbom presently drives for Evans Motorsport Group in the Dunlop V8 Supercar Series.
 Kristian is a driver coach for Fast Track Racing, Mercedes-Benz, Lexus, Aston Martin and Australian Formula Ford team Evans Motorsport Group.

 Karts

 Lindbom won multiple titles in Australia in his youth.
 In 2002 he won the AKA Australian Junior National Championship on dirt.
 In 2003 he moved to circuit karts and won the CIK/FIA Australian Junior Intercontinental A Championship.
 In 2004 he won two titles in the AKA Australian Junior Clubman and CIK/FIA Australian Junior Intercontinental A classes.
 In 2005 he was the AKA Australian Formula 100 Champion.

 Formula Ford

 Lindbom began competing in State level races, finishing second in the Victorian and fourth in the New South Wales Championships.
 He then competed in the Australian Formula Ford Championship from 2006 through to 2008 for Borland Racing Developments (2006–2007) and Sonic Motor Racing Services (2008).
 Over the three years he won six races, 28 podiums, three pole positions and four fastest laps.